-Alaska School Activities Association (ASAA) eligibility for sports and activities in behavior that is detrimental to the well being of the team or school, are in violation of the tobacco rule, are in violation of the drug and alcohol rule, or commit criminal acts as defined in the ASD Statement of Students Right and Responsibilities.
+Alaska School Activities Association (ASAA) eligibility for sports and activities

+Participation in middle and high school athletics is a privilege.
+All students are expected to comply with local, state, and federal laws and the rules and regulations of the Anchorage School District.
+Students will be subject to denial of the ability to participate if they: do not meet eligibility requirements, engage in behavior that is detrimental to the well being of the team or school, are in violation of the tobacco rule, are in violation of the drug and alcohol rule, or commit criminal acts as defined in the ASD Statement of Students Right and Responsibilities.
 In all cases the Superintendent or his/her designee retains the right to review and revise any disciplinary action.
 Please refer to ASAA website for a complete description of the ASAA requirements.